How many tabs do you keep open in your browser at a time?

 A little background

-- Start by logging into your Admin Dashboard.
+- Log into your WordPress Admin Dashboard.

 - From there, select Site Identity.